 The music could easily be described as “poly-everything” — polytonal, polychromatic, polyrhythmic — and it is endlessly fascinating.
 I find that the music is most effective when listening to the overall effect rather than attempting to work through its numerous complexities on a micro-level.

 The first performance of A contre-voix happened in January 1947, performed by the Chorale Elisabeth Brasseur, one of the finest choral ensembles in Paris that would also be featured on the world premiere recording of Schmitt’s Psaume XLVII made in 1952.

 The physician, author and music critic René Dumesnil, who was present at the premiere performance, wrote these words about A contre-voix in the pages of the newspaper Le Monde:

 “This music, which is very much of our time, joins the tradition of our polyphonist masters of the Renaissance.
 Make no mistake about it … humor is only a mask behind which lurks a deep science, a gift of invention, and a powerful originality.”

-In the ensuing years, A contre-voix would gain a certain level of awareness thanks to periodic broadcasts over French Radio.
+In the ensuing years, A contre-voix would gain a certain level of awareness thanks to periodic broadcasts over French Radio, including several performances by the Marcel Couraud Vocal Ensemble.
 But the first commercial recording of the work didn’t happen until 1964, when Erato released an LP titled Chansons a cappella featuring the Ensemble Vocal Philippe Collard.
 That recording has been re-released several times, but never in the CD or download era.